arboleya/coffee-toaster/README.md

 * Exports aliases
  * Lets you set a top package to list all your modules
 * Broken and circular-loop dependencies validation
- * Helps you prevent some mistakes with circular dependencies loops and<BR>
- alerts you against dependencies not found
+ * Helps you prevent some mistakes with circular dependencies loops and alerts you against dependencies not found
 * Live syntax-check
  * Precise live syntax-check with file path and line number information
 * Growl support
  * Warning/Error messages are shown even in growl
 * Debug Mode
- * In order to provide an easy debugging routine once inside the browser,<BR>
- all files will be compiled individually into its respectives '.js' versions<BR>
- and a smart boot-loader (your-debug-file.js) is provided to load every file<BR>
+ * In order to provide an easy debugging routine once inside the browser, all files will be compiled individually into its respectives '.js' versions and a smart boot-loader (your-debug-file.js) is provided to load every file orderly.
- orderly.
 Just include this boot-loader in your html file and voilà
 * Minify support
  * Aiming to be practical, the output can be even minified (using uglify-js)
 * Scaffolding routines
- * Interactive creation of a very simple skeleton for new projects and<BR>
- config file for existent projects
+ * Interactive creation of a very simple skeleton for new projects and config (toaster.coffee) file for existent projects

 # Installation